 When working with Auth0 clients, which are used to represent your applications, there are several terms you should know in terms of how clients are classified:

 The OAuth 2.0 specification defines two types of clients: public and confidential.

 When creating a client through the Dashboard, Auth0 will ask you what type of application it you want the client to represent and use that information to determine the client type.

-Confidential clients are able to hold credentials, i.e. a client ID and secret, in a secure way without exposing it to users or attackers.
-This means that a trusted backend server is needed to store the secrets.
-The following application types are confidential clients:
+Confidential clients are able to hold credentials, such as a client ID and secret, in a secure way without exposing it to unauthorized parties.
+This means that you will need a trusted backend server to store the secret(s).

 - Web applications with a secure backend using the Authorization Code grant, Password or Password Realm grants